POS · Tampa

 Exactly what you get

 A POS engineered for your Tampa rush: high-throughput checkout that holds up during snowbird-season and convention peaks, unified reporting across locations so you see live revenue, and the transaction types, timed tickets, room charges, multi-venue tabs, generic POS tools fragment.
 You control payment processing instead of paying a per-swipe tax on your best weeks.
-Adjacent systems worth scoping alongside it: a booking software layer for reservations and tickets, an inventory management software backbone, and a business intelligence dashboard over sales by location and daypart.
+Adjacent systems worth scoping alongside it: a booking software layer for reservations and tickets, an inventory management software backbone, and a business intelligence (BI) dashboard over sales by location and daypart.

 How to choose a developer in Tampa